Flipkart: 2019–2022

-In 2020, Flipkart Wholesale launched a digital platform for kiranas and MSMEs.
+In 2020, Flipkart launched Flipkart Wholesale, a novel online marketplace that provided a digital platform for kiranas and MSMEs.
+As a part of the same initiative around Flipkart Wholesale, Flipkart also acquired 100% stake in Walmart India Private Limited operating Best Price cash-and-carry business to further strengthen the wholesale capabilities.

 In July 2020, Flipkart acquired a 27% stake in Arvind Fashions Limited's newly formed subsidiary Arvind Youth Brands for US$35 million.
 Arvind Youth Brands owns the Flying Machine brand.
-Flipkart also announced it will roll out Flipkart Quick, a hyperlocal 90-minute delivery service for product categories such as groceries, home accessories, mobile phones, stationery, and more.
+Flipkart also rolled out Flipkart Quick, a hyperlocal 90-minute delivery service for product categories such as groceries, home accessories, mobile phones, stationery, and more.

 In October 2020, Flipkart acquired a 7.8% stake in Aditya Birla Fashion and Retail for US$204 million.
 The following month, Flipkart acquired the intellectual property of gaming startup Mech Mocha for an undisclosed amount.
 The acquisition formed part of Flipkart's plans to gain and retain users by offering casual games.
 In November 2020, Flipkart acquired augmented reality company Scapic, which provides a suite of tools to create and publish augmented reality, virtual reality, and 3D content quickly and without coding.

+As of 2021, the Flipkart app was available in 8 local Indian languages, Gujarati, Bengali, Odia, Hindi, Telugu, Kannada, Marathi and Tamil.

-In April 2021, Flipkart announced the acquisition of travel booking portal Cleartrip.
+In April 2021, Flipkart announced the acquisition of the travel booking portal Cleartrip.
+Flipkart also entered the hotel industry for the Indian and global markets.
+The Flipkart Hotels uses Cleartrip API.
+Flipkart acquired Cleartrip's business in Middle East by signing a definitive agreement with Wego - an online market place for travel that operates in middle east and North Africa.
+This included the sale of the website Flyin.com.

 In July 2021, Flipkart launched its social commerce marketplace called Shopsy, which allowed individuals and small businesses to direct sell and resell products to customers via social media channels.
 In December 2021, Shopsy entered the grocery delivery segment in 700 cities across India.
-Gujarati language was also added to their platform in 2021 which resulted in Flipkart being available in 8 local Indian languages that were Gujarati, Bengali, Odia, Hindi, Telugu, Kannada, Marathi and Tamil.Shopsy passed more than 100 million users in the month of September in 2022 with more than 60% of users coming to tier 2 and other cities.
+Shopsy surpasses 200 million app downloads on its 2nd anniversary in the month of July in 2023 with more than 60% of users hailing from tier-3 markets and other cities.

+In 2022, when PhonePe (acquired by Flipkart in 2015) moved its entire base to India, Flipkart separated the ownership of PhonePe and shareholders in India and Singapore and the respective shareholders purchased shares of PhonePe's India entity directly.
+It was announced that a cash payout of approximately $700 million was to be made to the former and current employees who were holding PhonePe's shares.